PlainsightAI/legacy-docs/overview.md

 data to another web service.
 Rules can be complex and perform multiple actions or include data from multiple channels.

 ## What are Landmarks?
+Landmarks or geofences are points of interest defined by a perimeter.
+They are